mordak/runt/README.md

 # Optional: Mailbox names to exclude from synchronization
 exclude = ["Skip", "These", "Mailboxes"]

+# Optional: Maximum number of threads to use for synchronization
+max_concurrency = 8

 # Optional: Mailboxes to IDLE and monitor for changes.
 # All mailboxes not in the `exclude` list will be synchronized on startup
 # but only mailboxes in the `idle` list will be continuously monitored.